 Faculty Affiliate, Stanford Wu Tsai Neurosciences Institute

-Faculty Member, PhD Dissertation Committees (four total, one current)
+Faculty Member, Stanford PhD Dissertation Committees (five total, two current)

-Faculty Member, Stanford Newcomer Guide (undergraduate advisor, eight current)
+Faculty Member, Stanford Newcomer Guide (undergraduate advisor, thirteen current)

 Honors & Awards